gkarwchan/hugoblogsource/content/posts/2023_12_3_DNS_Settings_To_Map_Blog.md

 Each host provider has its own interface to validate that value.
 > PS: it might take 24 hours for that `TXT` record to take effect.

+### A word about HTTPS
+You don't need to add your own SSL certificate for all three types of hosting.
+Github pages provides HTTPS even for custom domains, and Azure provides SSL over static website, and blob hosting.
+But there is a catch for Azure, their built-in certificate doesn't support `Extended Validation` which provides another layer of trust.
+You need to provide your own certification if you want that feature.
+In order to provide your own certificate you have to add Azure CDN and host the certificate there.
+For Github pages, you don't need to add your certificate because Github pages will support that, but in case you want, then you cannot do it with Github pages.

 ## Summary:
 So to summarize, to map to a subdomain (like blog.mysite.com), you just add a `CNAME` record in your DNS provider.